OBOAcademy/obook/docs/tutorial/units.md

 ## Units in Practice

-1. If you only use metric units, stick to metric units, otherwise use UCUM.
+1. If you only use metric units, stick to metric units, otherwise use UCUM

+2. If you need a UCUM non-unit, try to use an OBO ontology label

-2. Store your units as the pair of a unit and a metric or UCUM code
+3. Treat your units as the pair of a unit and a metric or UCUM code:
-  - an 2-tuple or array of length 2: [12, "m"]
+    - an 2-tuple or array of length 2: `[12, "m"]`
     - two columns in a database
-  - two keys in an dictionary/object
+    - two keys in a dictionary/object
     - a subject with two triples in RDF

-    - xsd:decimal
-    -
+4. If your units never change, consider building the unit part into the column name, dictionary key, RDF predicate, or OWL property, e.g. "height in m"

-  - be careful with your numeric types
+5. Be careful with your numeric types

-3. If you need a UCUM non-unit, try to use an OBO ontology label

-4. If you need URLs for UCUM, use units-of-measurement.org
+6. If you need URLs for UCUM, use units-of-measurement.org

+7. Consider using LinkML and one of these patterns for ['How to model quantities and measurements'](https://linkml.io/linkml/howtos/model-measurements.html)

 ## Are We There Yet?